 How to monetize Facebook in 2024

-Want to learn how to make money on Facebook in 2024?
+Want to make money on Facebook in 2024?
 Learn about eligibility, payouts per 1,000 views, and more.

 Using a mobile phone